This chapter helps guide you on your choice of implementation architecture when you develop a Google Chat bot.

-You can create a bot that just injects messages to a chat room, using calls to the Hangouts Chat REST API.
+You can create a bot that just injects messages to a chat room, using calls to the Google Chat REST API.
 This approach is "hardcoded" to a specific chat room and does not allow user interaction, and this type of bot cannot be shared or published.

 Incoming webhooks are best suited for simple, one-off bots to report alerts or status, or for some kinds of bot prototyping.